Click here to read more

-The Huron Shores Hospice Steering Committee has been meeting for several years to bring a residential hospice to the residents of south Bruce County.
-A residential hospice will provide a home-like setting where adults and children with life-limiting illnesses receive end-of-life care.
-Huron Shores Hospice will empower individuals to live well to the end of life by providing compassionate, dignified and holistic care, while supporting their family members and friends.
+Our residential hospice provides a home-like setting where adults and children with life-limiting illnesses receive end-of-life care.
+Huron Shores Hospice empowers individuals to live well to the end of life by providing compassionate, dignified and holistic care, while supporting their family members and friends.

-We are currently finalizing an application for a four-bed satellite of the Residential Hospice of Grey Bruce.
-Community support is essential to the plan because funding from the government will only provide, under the current process, about one-third of the cost to run the hospice.
+Community support is essential to our plan because funding from the Ministry of Health and Long Term Care is not available at this time, and when available will only provide, under the current policy, about one-third of the cost to run the hospice.
 The remaining two-thirds must be raised through fundraising and memorial donations.
 We realize this is a big ask of our community.
-But we truly believe that everyone has the right to die with dignity, in a home-like setting, surrounded by compassion: we see residential hospice as the best way to deliver this service.
+But we also believe that everyone has the right to die with dignity, in a home-like setting, surrounded by compassion: we see residential hospice as the best way to deliver this service.